Universe (role-playing game): Childhood and Adolescence

 The process starts with determining the character's homeworld type and family background, as well as the values of his four childhood "Potential Multipliers" (Physique, Coordination, Intellect, and Social Background).
 The player then chooses which Fields of Study the character pursues in his adolescence, such as Theoretical or Applied Science, Business, the Humanities, "The Body", Military, etc. The chosen fields of study combine with the character's four Potential Multipliers to influence the character's final Characteristic Ratings.

 Universes nine Characteristics are Strength, Endurance, Dexterity, Agility, Intelligence, Leadership, Aggression, Empathy (i. e. essentially "people skills"), and Mental Power (i.e. general willpower, although a very high Mental Power rating confers psionic abilities).
+Characteristic Ratings range in value from 1 to 12.

+Professions

-Characteristic Ratings range in value from 1 to 12.ProfessionsAfter choosing Fields of Study and determining Characteristics, the player chooses one of 23 Professions for the character.
+After choosing Fields of Study and determining Characteristics, the player chooses one of 23 Professions for the character.
 These include several military, scientific and technician professions, as well Diplomat, Interstellar Explorer or Trader, or Civil Inspector (a Federal auditor tasked with preventing private exploitation of developing colonies).
 Also available are such colorful professions as Space Pirate, Spy, Zero-G Miner, and Thinker (i.e. "member of the exclusive psionic community").
 The player's choice of Profession influences which Skills may be chosen for the character.